toygurkutlu/navigation.view/README.md

 <br>
 <blockquote>

-<code>NavStateManager</code> is responsible for managing and persisting click behaviors and selection states across all navigation items.<br>
+`NavStateManager` is responsible for managing and persisting click behaviors and selection states across all navigation items.<br>

 * **Works in real time:** Selection states are updated and synchronized instantly upon each click.
 * **Automated storage:** States are securely stored in the user node of Java Preferences (`NavStateManager.class`).